Australian Home Electricity Information

 Electricity Usage Versus Cost Analysis

-Remember it is possible to save a lot off the electricity bill by reducing peak electricity usage.
-Converting more electricity usage from peak to shoulder or off-peak and by moving shoulder usage to off-peak, will further save you.
+TOU Cost Saving Tips : It is possible to save a lot off the electricity bill by reducing peak electricity usage.
+Converting more electricity usage from peak to shoulder and off-peak and by moving shoulder usage to off-peak, will further save you.

 Electricity Bill Discount Offers

-Many homes having 7%, 10% or 12% discounted electricity rates do little more in the quest to reduce the bill!
+Many homes with 'Pay On Time' discounts do little more in the quest to reduce the bill further!

-Being able to switch back to the old tariff.
+Being able to switch back to any old tariff

 "I found your website when I decided to analyse what my electricity bill really meant.
 Thank you so much.
 Clear information and lots of it.
 Interestingly, I did the numbers on switching providers using one of the big switching companies, and found that the savings, with the discount, would have been about a dollar onto my current bill, and of course would have cost me more should I be one of those who don't pay on time.
 Invaluable public service, and I'll come to you first when I want an audit."

-Inflation every year will add 3% - 5%
+Inflation every year will add 3% to 5%

 Coal contracts per ton have recently increased by 500%.